 Determining If You’re Eligible For A Professional Waiver

 Immigration is complicated to the point that no policy is perfect.
 US law allows for exceptions to be made in the form of waivers, but this process is complex.
-Attorney Mark Citrin has decades of successful experience in this highly complicated area.
+Our attorney Mark Citrin has decades of successful experience in this highly complicated area.

 Considerations For Waivers

 For those aliens who are ineligible to adjust their status to permanent residency in the USA due to various statutory bars or grounds of inadmissibility, they will have to seek an immigrant visa at a U.S. consulate abroad.
 Some of these grounds of inadmissibility are “waivable” so that the alien is not barred from reentering the USA potentially for a very long period of time if not permanently.
 Provisional waivers are designed to permit an alien who: